 Pancreatitis (inflammation of the pancreas) is a gastrointestinal disorder that can affect cats.
 While it’s reported to occur in only 2% of cats, it may be much more common than we think and a recent veterinary study suggests that more than 40% of all cats may be affected.
 Symptoms in cats are subtle and can be easily overlooked, making it hard to diagnose this silent killer.

-We spoke with Dr. Michael Sterns of 4Paws Mobile Veterinary Services in Mountain View, CA about questions that come up frequently when cat parents have a sick cat.
+We spoke with Dr. Michael Sterns, DVM about questions that come up frequently when cat parents have a sick cat.

-The pancreas is part of the endocrine and digestive system, which is vital for the digestion of foods, producing the enzymes that digest food, and producing insulin.
+The pancreas is part of the endocrine and digestive system, which is vital for the digestion of foods, producing the digestive enzymes to breakdown food, and producing insulin.
 Anatomically, cats are different than dogs in that the pancreatic and hepatic ducts empty together into the small intestine, linking the disease to general inflammatory conditions in the bowel and liver.